-An HDL Blood Test can tell you about the levels of the good cholesterol or High-density lipoproteins in your blood.
+An HDL Blood Test can tell you about the levels of good cholesterol or High-density lipoproteins in your blood.
 It is important to know your cholesterol levels for measuring your heart health.

 Cholesterol is useful for building cells in your body and is carried through your body by attaching to proteins called lipoproteins.
-While low-density lipoproteins (LDL) can build up and block your blood vessels, high-density lipoproteins pick up the excess cholesterol in your bloodstream and clears it away to your liver to be broken down and removed from the body.
+While low-density lipoproteins (LDL) can build up and block your blood vessels, high-density lipoproteins pick up the excess cholesterol in your bloodstream and clear it away to your liver to be broken down and removed from the body.

-On the other hand, low HDL can be associated with a higher risk of inflammatory disorders such as malignancy, diabetes and other diseases.
+On the other hand, low HDL can be associated with a higher risk of inflammatory disorders such as malignancy, diabetes, and other diseases.

 If you have identified risk factors for heart disease (click to read how to predict your risk of heart attack over the next 10 years) or if previous tests have shown low levels of HDL, regular HDL blood tests or as part of frequent lipid panel tests, can help you monitor your health and treatment progress.